rvgba/rvgba.github.io/index.md

   <div>

-My name is Ravi.
-I am an Economics graduate from FEB University of Indonesia with +8 years of experiences working as digital technology Project Management Officer in fintech & on-demand service industry player in Indonesia, seeking ways to bring social impact to MSME(s) in Indonesia through digital and technology inclusion.<br />
+    I am Ravi, an Economics graduate from FEB University of Indonesia with +8 years of experiences working as digital technology Project Management Officer in fintech & on-demand service industry player in Indonesia, seeking ways to bring social impact to MSME(s) in Indonesia through digital and technology inclusion.<br />

 I also have passion in art & design and did paid works in editorial designs during my years in university.
 I specialize in creating user-friendly visual and meaningful visual experiences.